m-hufschmid/DSP_L432KC_ILI9341/README.md

 Use the information in the folder "Hardware" to connect the three boards.

 The folder "VUmeter_FFT_Demo" contains source files for software that demonstrates some of the hardware's capabilities.
-STM32 CubeIDE was used as the development platform
+STM32 CubeIDE was used as the development platform.

-The driver for controlling the display was developed by Mauro De Vecchi (https://github.com/maudeve-it/ILI9XXX-XPT2046-STM32)
+The driver for controlling the display was developed by [Mauro De Vecchi](https://github.com/maudeve-it/ILI9XXX-XPT2046-STM32).